BridgesLab/CushingAcromegalyStudy/mgi-analysis/obesity-stress-diabetes.md

 |GenderM                       |    0.553|     0.065|     8.451|   0.000|
 |StressHigh:GenderM            |   -0.203|     0.098|    -2.067|   0.039|

-Based on this added a
+Based on this added a Gender:BMI term to all models

 ### Testing for the Interaction Between Black Race and Obesity-BMI